adam-rumpf/social-transit-solver-single/README.md

 # social-transit-solver-single

 A solution algorithm initialization program for use in a research project of mine dealing with a public transit design model with social access objectives.
-This produces the initial objective and constraint function values, and is not part of the main solution search loop.
+This produces the initial objective and constraint function values and is not part of the main solution search loop.

+The main purpose of this program is to calculate the constraint and objective values of the initial solution vector for use in the main solver's search algorithm, as well as a few additional metrics for use in comparing the initial network to the final network.
+The network, objective, and constraint modules included in this program should be identical to those used in the main solver.

+I would not expect this program to be of much use to anyone outside of our research group, but it is provided here for anyone interested.

+## Output Folder

+This program writes output files to a local `output/` folder.
+The following files are produced:

+* `gravity_metrics.txt`: A full listing of the gravity access metrics of all population centers for the initial solution vector.
+This is meant for comparing the initial and final results on a center-by-center basis.
+* `initial_solution_log.txt`: An initial version of the solution log file for the main solver.
+Formatted correctly for the main solver, and contains a single row which logs the initial solution along with its constriant and objective values.

-# Data Folder
+## Data Folder

-The main program looks for input files in a local `data/` folder.
-The following data files should be included in the this folder:
+This program reads input files from a local `data/` folder.
+The following data files should be included in this folder:

 * [`arc_data.txt`](#arc_datatxt)
 * [`assignment_data.txt`](#assignment_datatxt)